When

 distinguished

-lovely
+and lovely

-woman
+woman enters

-the case
+the case and

 disappears.